ConnerCaprio/AICocktailAssistant/README.md

 # AI Cocktail Assistant

 The AI Cocktail Assistant is a Streamlit-based web application designed to recommend cocktail recipes based on user preferences.
-It utilizes a recommendation engine to suggest cocktails that match the flavors or ingredients users are interested in.
+It leverages artificial intelligence (AI) techniques to analyze cocktail recipes and suggest those matching the flavors or ingredients users are interested in.

 ## Features

 - **Cocktail Recommendations**: Users can enter their preferred ingredients or cocktail names to get personalized cocktail suggestions.
 - **User-friendly Interface**: The application features an easy-to-navigate interface, making it simple for users to find what they're looking for.

-## Getting Started
+## AI-Driven Recommendation Engine

+The core of the AI Cocktail Assistant is its recommendation engine, which utilizes content-based filtering techniques to provide personalized cocktail suggestions.
+Here's how it works:

+- **Data Preparation**: The engine starts by processing a comprehensive dataset of cocktail recipes, including ingredients and flavor profiles.

+- **Feature Extraction**: For each cocktail, it extracts features based on the ingredients, their proportions, and associated flavor notes.
+This step involves natural language processing (NLP) techniques to analyze and encode the recipe text into numerical vectors.

+- **Similarity Calculation**: When a user enters a preference, the engine calculates the similarity between the user's input and the feature vectors of all cocktails in the dataset.
+This calculation uses cosine similarity, a metric for measuring the angle between two vectors in a multi-dimensional space.

+- **Cocktail Recommendations**: Based on the similarity scores, the engine ranks the cocktails and suggests the ones most closely matching the user's preferences.

-### Prerequisites
+### Installation

 Before you begin, ensure you have the following installed:
 - Python 3.8 or later